el-mike/advent-of-code/day17/notes.md

 - 200 - **1566272189346** - too low
 - 50 - **1566272189349** - too low
 - 20 - **1566272189357** - too high

+For some reason, the result slightly differ (+/- 10) when using different memoization options.
+This may be due to the key generation itself, or some other bug in the algorithm.